 Family members who view depression as an organic, medical illness understand that symptoms are not controllable and the individual is not responsible for their condition.
 This perspective fosters warmth, sympathy, and a greater willingness to provide assistance.
 Research shows that family members who hold a medical view of depression are less critical of their relatives, while critical and hostile attitudes can predict relapse.

 Take Care of Yourself

 Family members and friends should not feel responsible for solving the problem themselves.
 They can’t.
-It’s common to often feel guilty about spending time away from your ill relative, but it’s important that you take good care of yourself.
+It’s common to often feel guilty about spending time away from y

-- Don’t allow your ill relative to monopolize all of your time.
+- Avoid allowing your ill relative to monopolize all your time.

 - Spend time alone or with other family members and friends.

-- Make time to participate in activities that are important for your own well-being.
+- Engage in activities that contribute to your own well-being.

-- Join a support or therapy group.
-Counseling can often help family and friends better cope with a loved one’s illness.
+- Consider joining a support or therapy group to better cope with your loved one’s illness.

-Most importantly, get the help of a mental health professional if necessary.
 Remember, you cannot help someone else if you yourself are struggling.
-Make sure you join our private group on Facebook to connect with others who are supporting their loved ones through depression, too.
+Make sure you join our private group on Facebook to connect with others who are supporting their loved ones through depression.